 How to Plan Your New Zealand Great Walk

 There’s not a lot that can harm you in New Zealand, but the weather just might, so that’s why it’s essential to be well-prepared for any multi-day hike in New Zealand.
-Another great resource is the Outdoor Safety Code with five simple steps to staying safe on your next adventure.
+Another great resource is the Outdoor Safety Code, which provides five simple steps to staying safe on your next adventure.

 6 Things You Need to Plan for a Great Walk